buildbot/buildbot/master/docs/manual/cfg-workers.rst

 Worker Options
 ~~~~~~~~~~~~~~

-.. index:: Properties; from buildslave
+.. index:: Properties; from worker

 :class:`Worker` objects can also be created with an optional ``properties`` argument, a dictionary specifying properties that will be available to any builds performed on this worker.
 For example::